 - 7.1.1 Must be automotive gasoline or alcohol only.
 Additives of any kind are not allowed.
 E85 ethanol or racing fuel is permitted.
-Penalty for illegal fuel is loss of points, cash and awards earned for that event. - 7.1.2 Fuel may not be blended with ethers or other oxygenates and may not be blended with aniline or its derivatives, nitro compounds or other nitro containing compounds.
-Oxygenated fuel is not allowed. - 7.2 Electric fuel pumps are not allowed. - 7.3 Carburetor:
+Penalty for illegal fuel is loss of points, cash and awards earned for that event. - 7.1.2 May not be blended with ethers or other oxygenates and may not be blended with aniline or its derivatives, nitro compounds or other nitro containing compounds.
+Oxygenated fuel is not allowed. - 7.2 Electric fuel pumps are not allowed.
+Fuel is tested and must pass using a Digitron dielectric meter.

+7.3 Carburetor:

-- 7.3.1 One (1) two-barrel, four-barrel or Predator carburetor is permitted. - 7.3.2 Must be naturally aspirated. - 7.3.3 Fuel injection is not allowed. - 7.3.4 An adapter with gasket is permitted.
+- 7.3.1 One (1) two-barrel, four-barrel or Predator carburetor properly installed is permitted. - 7.3.2 Must be naturally aspirated. - 7.3.3 Fuel injection is not allowed. - 7.3.4 An adapter with gasket is permitted.
 Adapter and gasket combined may be no more than two and one-quarter (2.25) inches.
+Adapter may not be externally adjustable.